-Here’s a conundrum: You’ve been planning to have your new friend over for a game night for weeks, and just found out that he is allergic to your pet.
+Here’s a conundrum: You’ve been planning to have your new friend over for a game night for weeks and just found out that he is allergic to your pet.
 Do you have to call off the gathering?
-Unless your friend’s allergies are quite severe, most likely, your home does not have to become entirely off-limits.
-With a bit of advance preparation, you can help your friend ward off sniffles, watery eyes, and other symptoms, so that you can both focus on games, conversation, and fun.RELATED STORY: How to Live With Cat Allergies ...
-And Your Cat!
+Unless your friend’s allergies are quite severe, your home will likely not have to become entirely off-limits.
+With a bit of advance preparation, you can help your friend ward off sniffles, watery eyes, and other symptoms so that you can focus on games, conversation, and fun.

 Try an OTC Solution

 Remind your friend that Fido or Fluffy is one of your favorite roommates before this visit.
 This way, he can take an over-the-counter medication, such as Zyrtec, Benadryl, or Claritin, before coming over.
-It's a great idea to keep some of these over-the-counter solutions available in your home, in case folks forget to dose in advance.
+It's a great idea to keep some of these over-the-counter solutions available in your home in case folks forget to dose them in advance.
 But remind friends, family, and allergy sufferers that when it comes to allergy medications, taking them before exposure to the allergen is best.

 Use Your HEPA